imsumitj/InsightIQ/README.md

 experience, flexibility with LLMs, and the ability to incorporate personal data from multiple sources to enrich the knowledge management capabilities

-### Background
-I organize all the personal notes and documents using org-roam (within Emacs).
-These notes are encrypted using gpg and git-crypt and I store them on AWS using CodeCommit service.
-This setup has helped me create a secure way to build a knowledge management system.
-Over years I have created hundreds of personal notes related to finances, travel, new things that learn but the system lacks intelligent management and ingestion of data.
-For example, for this project I did research on best way to create a service locally which then can be moved into cloud.
-All the articles I read about this or the queries that made to ChatGPT are lost and I cannot build upon the previous research.
-What if there is an easy way to ingest finding while working on such task easily into a system which stores it and classifies that data to build a knowledge base that can be used for future queries.

 ## Background

 I have been using org-roam within Emacs to organize all my personal notes and documents securely.
 These notes are encrypted using gpg and git-crypt, and I store them on AWS using the CodeCommit service.
 This setup has provided me with a secure way to build a knowledge management system over the years.